JamesLavin/local_hexdocs/README.md

 ## Runs on Linux & Mac.
 Untested on Windows

-I have tested this library on my own Linux and Mac machines but own no Windows machines and am unable to test on Windows.
+I have tested `LocalHexdocs` on my own Linux and Mac machines but own no Windows machines and am unable to test on Windows.

 ## Performance & rate-limiting